QuanchaoSong/PyScript-intro/README.md

 </py-config>
 ```

-In the above, `from` means the the url address of the zip file, which can be held in your server or other servers like GitHub; `to_folder` means into which folder of the virtual file system of `pyscript` you want this zip file to be downloaded, here I make it be `/home/Downloads/`.; `to_file` indicates the name for the downloaded zip file, here in my case I will make it the same as its original name.
+Within the last `fetch` part, `from` means the url address of the zip file, which can be on your server or on other servers, e.g. GitHub; `to_folder` means into which folder of the virtual file system of `pyscript` you want to download this zip file, here we make it `/home/Downloads/`; `to_file` means the name for the downloaded zip file, here in our case we make it the same as its original name.

-If you refresh your webpage now, in the  javascript `Console`, you will see a message like `[pyscript/main] fetching path: http://localhost:8000/python_files.zip`, which means the `pyscript` is downloading the zip file.
+Now let's refresh our web page, in the web page's`Console` we will see a message like `[pyscript/main] fetching path: http://localhost:8000/python_files.zip`, which means that the `pyscript` is downloading the zip file.

-Afterwards, we have to unpack the downloaded zip file to the current working dir of `pyscript`, i.e., `home/pyodide/`.
-For this, we can use the `zipfile` lib of Python.
+Afterwards, we have to unpack the downloaded zip file into the current working dir of `pyscript`, i.e., `home/pyodide/`.
+We can use the native `zipfile` package of python to do this.

 ```html
 <py-script>